 Did you know, for example, that you can't flush toilet paper in many countries' toilets?
-Or that you'll have to flush some toilets by throwing an entire bucket of water into the bowl?
+And you'll have to flush some toilets by throwing an entire bucket of water into the bowl?
 Or that people in many countries use a water spray to clean themselves rather than toilet paper?

 A squat toilet is just how it sounds.
 It's essentially a hole at floor level over which you'll squat and into which you'll aim.
 Despite travel horror stories, the vast majority of them are clean, easy to use, and even come with a flush.

 The first time you encounter them they can be a little shocking, but after that, you'll be a pro.
 Like many widely-traveled folks, you may find that you prefer squat toilets to the Western style after repeat use.

 Something interesting to note about squat toilets in many countries is the clean up (of you).
-The water in that bucket near the toilet is meant to clean yourself with (using your left hand) after you do your thing.
-(Factoid: this is one reason the custom of shaking hands with the right hand developed -- one never knows where someone's left hand has been).
+The water in that bucket near the toilet is meant to clean yourself with (using your left hand) after you do your thing (Factoid: this is one reason the custom of shaking hands with the right hand developed—one never knows where someone's left hand has been).
 If you're headed for toilet-paperless places and feeling squeamish, carry your own wet wipes (like those used for babies' butts) and/or antibacterial gel.

 Something else you can expect to come across while traveling is poor plumbing.
 Many countries' septic system cannot handle toilet paper, and doing so can cause blockages.
 The easiest way to tell if you should be careful is if there is a small wastebasket of tissues beside the toilet.

 Toilets Around the World

-If you're heading to a particular destination and want to know what lies in wait for you, here are some helpful examples of what the toilets are like there.
+If you're heading to a particular destination and want to know what lies in wait for you, here are some helpful examples of what the toilets are like there:

-- China Toilets
+- China toilets

-- Mexico Toilets
+- Mexico toilets

-- Russia Toilets
+- Russia toilets

-- Finding Clean Bathrooms in New York City
+- Finding clean bathrooms in New York City

 - Toilets in France